Check Raising Strategy – Top Tips Backed By Solvers

-Check raising is a play that you won’t see very often in low limit games, whether live or online.
-People tend to think that the reason for this is that check-raising out of position doesn’t really do much except for bloating a pot and putting you in a tough spot.
+Check raising is a play that you won't see very often in low-limit games but one that you can't skip in online poker if you want to succeed.
+People tend to think that check-raising out of position doesn't really do much except bloat a pot and put you in a tough spot.

-In this article, we’ll look into some fundamental ideas behind the move and try to break down poker hand ranges and flop textures that can be included in your overall check-raise strategy.
-Like many other things in poker, this isn’t something you should be doing all the time but it is important to have as a part of your overall game-plan as it makes you much more unpredictable and harder to play against.
+In this article, we'll look into some fundamental ideas behind the move and try to break down poker hand ranges and flop textures that can be included in your overall check-raise strategy.
+Like many other things in poker, this isn't something you should be doing all the time, but it is important to have it as a part of your overall game plan as it makes you much more unpredictable and harder to play against.